SamuelBucheliZ/JassBotSkeleton/README.md

 Skeleton in Java 8 for writing a Jass bot for the https://github.com/webplatformz/challenge server.

-This version is based on the https://github.com/adiherzog/JassBotSkeleton skeleton.
+This version is based on https://github.com/adiherzog/JassBotSkeleton with some https://github.com/fluescher/jass-challenge-client-java mixed in.

 ## Build and run